×

 Where will I buy groceries and do other shopping in Hungary?

 "The main shopping spots are located in Pest's City Center.
 Vaci street is perhaps the most famous of these, which actually designated as a pedestrian precinct.
-The Great Market Hall in Budapest is the most beautiful and largest of all Budapest market halls," remarked one expat living in Budapest.
+The Great Market Hall in Budapest is the most beautiful and largest of all Budapest market halls," said one expat.

 What are the visa & residency requirements in Hungary?